Altrrx/AntiLag-GMOD/README.md

 i present to you. the antlag CFG, why? because i wanted to expose a basic antilag script i made and customized

-oh i hate the lag, if i lag too much i shoot myself bruh..
+im gonna shoot myself lol

 WELL LETS GO!